 PEPPER GROWING TIPS

-Twenty pages about starting pepper seeds, tests of different potting soils, planting, days to germinate, fertilizers, bone meal, plant sizes, pepper seed cleaning and the proper methods of pepper seed storage to maintain viability, acquired from 40 years of experience in the seed industry.
+The following are twenty four pages about starting pepper seeds, tests of different potting soils, planting, days to germinate, fertilizers, using bone meal, pepper plant sizes, pepper seed cleaning and the proper methods of pepper seed storage to maintain viability, acquired from five decades of experience in the seed industry.

 Redwood City Seed Company, Box 361, Redwood City, California 94064.